API-Based Delivery

 In an API-based delivery setup, the partner sends transactional data to Fyre by making authenticated API requests.

-Partners should treat API delivery as an asynchronous operation and ensure that the data they submit is complete, correct, and final at the time of submission.
+Partners should therefore treat API delivery as an asynchronous operation and ensure that the data they submit is:

 Data structure, identifiers, and timestamps